tkodyfrey/General-Talks/README.md

 # Hello!
-This is a repo for me to host various iterations of RCR training for the University of Kentucky.
+This is a repo for the various iterations of Dr. Kody Frey's Responsible Conduct of Research training at the University of Kentucky.